How to automatically send an E-mail or SMS via an alert

-- Scroll down to the route that you wish to add the alert to.
+- Choose the route that you wish to add the alert to in the Select workflow route dropdown.
 Remember that each workflow system can have multiple route variations and you will need to add alerts separately to each route.

-- Scroll down until you see Alert message triggers.
+- Scroll down into the detailed editor until you see Alert message triggers.